Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 What happens if I tell a professor, work colleague, supervisor or friend?

-Depending on their relationship to the University, they may be obligated to report to the Assistant Director of Equal Opportunity & Regulatory Compliance (EORC)/Title IX Coordinator, Honey Ussery.
-The Assistant Director of EORC/Title IX Coordinator will reach out to you to offer you supportive measures and accommodations and talk to you about potentially starting an investigation.
-You have the right not to speak with the Assistant Director of EORC/Title IX Coordinator, although there may be circumstances in which the EORC Investigators will investigate allegations without your participation.
+Depending on their relationship to the University, they may be obligated to report to the Director of Regulatory Compliance/Title IX Coordinator, Honey Ussery.
+The Director of Regulatory Compliance/Title IX Coordinator will reach out to you to offer you supportive measures and accommodations and talk to you about potentially starting an investigation.
+You have the right not to speak with the Director of Regulatory Compliance/Title IX Coordinator, although there may be circumstances in which the EORC Investigators will investigate allegations without your participation.

 What happens if I choose not to report?

 If you decide not to file a formal complaint, all campus resources remain available to support you, and supportive measures are available to parties with or without the filing of a formal complaint.
-Please contact the Assistant Director of EORC/Title IX Coordinator for assistance with supportive measures.
-Or, alternatively, for victim-survivors, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, please contact VIP: Survivor Support.
+Please contact the Director of Regulatory Compliance/Title IX Coordinator for assistance with supportive measures.
+Or, alternatively, for complainants, as well as individuals who are alleged to be the victim of conduct that could constitute sexual harassment, please contact VIP: Survivor Support.
 For individuals who have been reported to be the perpetrator of conduct that could constitute sexual harassment, please contact UMatter: Student Support & Advocacy.

 What are my reporting options?